 .
 There is also information on 270

-of the mainly 18th and 19th century coastal forts and gun batteries that can still be seen, mainly around the south coast of England.
+of the mainly 18th and 19th century coastal forts and gun batteries that can still be seen, mainly around the south coasts of England and Wales.

 The first stone fortifications were constructed by the Romans in the 1st Century, and they were so well built as at Portchester